sogaiu/judge-gen/README.md

 generation process erases the directory that files are copied / generated into (as well as the content of the directory).

-There are two related things to be aware of:

-* This directory has a default name of `judge` and lives within one's project directory.
-If that name is a problem (e.g. your project is already using it or wants to use it), there is a way to select a different name.

-* The generated test files all start with the prefix `judge-`.
-A file that starts with that prefix is treated as a test file.
-The prefix may be configured to be something else though, so if any of your source files uses that prefix, please choose a prefix that is not used by any of your source files.

-See the `jg-verdict` portion of the Usage section for the command line parameters that enable selection of these things.

-Finally, please don't use this tool without source control or something that provides adequate protection from data loss.
+Please don't use this tool without source control or something that provides adequate protection from data loss.
 Thanks!

 ## How